GeorgeCiesinski/custom-drupal-docs/docs/drupal-sites.md

 ### Generate Key and Cert Files

-1. `cd` into a directory where you can keep your key and cert files.
-One recommendation is to keep both files in a folder called `saml_cert` in your Drupal root directory.
+1. Create a folder for your key and cert files.
+One option is to keep both files in a folder called `saml_cert` in your Drupal root directory.
-1. Once you have changed directories to the desired folder, run the below command and follow the directions in the prompts.
+1. `cd` into the desired folder and run the below command and follow the directions in the prompts.

 ```
 openssl req -new -x509 -days 3652 -nodes -out sp.crt -keyout sp.key